srijal30/terminal-file-server/README.md

 * Salaj Rijal

 # A statement of the problem you are solving and/or a high level description of the project.
 I will be creating my own blockchain (hopefully cryptocurrency).
 I will be starting small and then working my way up from there.
 The MVP is a single process blockchain that feeds information to user interface in a seperate process.
-I will then add these features incrementally:
+Other features that I plan to add after finishing the MVP:
 - Keep track of transactions in blockchain.
 - Create a peer-to-peer network where multiple processes maintain concesensus on blockchain